ClarAlvez/ClarAlvez/README.md

 - 🥭​ [Cajuice](https://github.com/JoaoCussolim/Cajuice): A game website with some games made on canvas by me and my friends!
 [Try it out!](https://cajuice.vercel.app/)
 - 🎮​ [CajuCards](https://github.com/JoaoCussolim/CajuCards): A game of cards like clash royale + team fight tatics!
 - 🎧​​ [See2Sound](https://github.com/ClarAlvez/See2Sound_Backend): An AI system that automatically generates contextual audio descriptions for visual media!
-[Coming soon~]
+[Try it out!](https://see2sound.vercel.app/)

 - I still have a lot more comming up soon 🤫!